 Hail, Hail, the gangs all here.
 The mutual feeling of us guests is, we are rather a bother to the fine people of Twin Lakes.
 They really don't seem too happy at all having us here.
 And to add to their displeasure, the antique car club has stopped on their way back from Aspen.
 The residents are getting more and more irritated with us foreigners.

 Bob and Dana have limped their way back from their honeymoon spot, having suffered a broken clutch on their car.
 The plan is to go to Aspen have a picnic/excursion for everyone.
-Brian and I decide to opt out of the wedding party plans, choosing to return to Leadville to take a 2 1/2 hour train ride through old mining territory.
-Once we convince Trevor “this will be fun, funner than hanging with your new best friends”, we head out.
+Brian and I decide to opt-out of the wedding party plans, choosing to return to Leadville to take a 2 ½ hour train ride through old mining territory.
+Once we convince Trevor "this will be fun, funner than hanging with your new best friends", we head out.
 We are so happy we take this train ride, it is a very interesting journey into the mining history, viewing old mine sites, various debris from rebuilding the railways year after year, avalanche after avalanche.
-As the family is fond of say “It was pretty country”.
+As the family is fond of say "It was pretty country".

 Trevor agrees this is fun

-After our train trip we go to visit the town of Buena Vista for lunch.
+After our train trip, we go to visit the town of Buena Vista for lunch.
 What a difference 2000 feet makes.
 The clothes that were just warm enough for Leadville are a bit too warm for Buena Vista.
 Brian wants some good Mexican food and is convinced there has to be some in Colorado.
 I am not convinced.
 After agreeing to make tacos in our next camp, we decide to get some take-out lunch from Subway and eating it in one of the many parks.
 Buena Vista is a really pretty town, on a river, with parks all over.
-Trevor is, as usual, more interested in playing then eating, but that’s fine, he can always road trip his sandwich.
-After his fill of play, and our fill of being hot, we wander into an antique store.
+Trevor is, as usual, more interested in playing than eating, but that's fine, he can always road trip his sandwich.
+After his fill of play and our fill of being hot, we wander into an antique store.
 There are so many treasures here to see, and for Trevor, so many treasures here he wants to buy.

 "Can I have these, please, please, please, please?"
 Yeah, right Trev, we'll get right on that $40.00 deck of playing cards.
 Best be leaving this place of temptation.
 We return to Twin Lakes via the Malt shop.
 We've heard a lot about the Malt shop.
 A small trailer, set off the side of the road, run by a rather shapely woman who wears, well, next to nothing.
 And they were right.
 Trevor had a malt.
 Dad had an eyeful.
 I had enough.

 Bob has invited everyone to his property, to watch a spectacular sunset and plant saplings he has purchased.
 He has one for Trevor, a small pine, and since I missed the wedding I am anxious to see his property.
-He lets us know there are still some sandwiches left from the days trip to Aspen, but Brian and I decide that rather than eat the “guess what’s inside-wiches” we will eat at the Inn.
+He lets us know there are still some sandwiches left from the day's trip to Aspen, but Brian and I decide that rather than eat the "guess what's inside-wiches" we will eat at the Inn.
 At 5:30 we arrive and ask John, the innkeeper, for a table.
-“Sorry” he says “I can’t back the cook up again, you will have to wait for a couple of hours.”
+"Sorry," he says "I can't back the cook up again, you will have to wait for a couple of hours."

 Brian says he understands.